-More than a century before, antislavery initiatives had gradually abolished slavery in the Northern states by the 1830s but free blacks were not accorded full citizenship rights.
-In the South, the political and economic dominance of slaveholders hindered any discussion of abolition.
-Discord between the North and South ultimately led to the Civil War, and finally, to the emancipation of slaves.
+More than a century before, antislavery initiatives had gradually abolished slavery in the Northern states by the 1830s, but free blacks were not accorded full citizenship rights.
+In the South, slaveholders’ political and economic dominance hindered any abolition discussion.
+Discord between the North and South ultimately led to the Civil War and, finally, to the emancipation of slaves.
 However, this didn’t end discrimination against blacks — they continued to endure the devastating effects of racism, especially in the South.

 In the aftermath of the Civil War, Northern Congressional Republicans proposed the 13th, 14th, and 15th Amendments to the U.S. Constitution that granted newly freed slaves freedom, citizenship, and the right to vote, respectively.
 Several civil rights acts were also passed in an attempt to protect the freedom of former slaves.
-During the Reconstruction era, African American men participated in electoral politics as voters and as public officials.
-But, the three constitutional amendments that granted legal status to African Americans, was poorly enforced and members of white supremacist groups, such as the Ku Klux Klan, terrorized black citizens for exercising their right to vote, running for public office, and serving on juries.
-Congress passed a series of Enforcement Acts in 1870 and 1871 to end such violence, including military force to protect African Americans, but this too was a failure.
+During Reconstruction, African American men participated in electoral politics as voters and public officials.
+But, the three constitutional amendments that granted legal status to African Americans were poorly enforced, and members of white supremacist groups, such as the Ku Klux Klan, terrorized black citizens for exercising their right to vote, running for public office, and serving on juries.
+Congress passed a series of Enforcement Acts in 1870 and 1871 to end such violence, including military force to protect African Americans, but this too, was a failure.

-In 1870, Senator Charles Sumner of Massachusetts introduced a new civil rights bill to provide African Americans with equal access to such public accommodations as churches, theaters, trains, ships, jury boxes, and public schools.
-The bill died in committee in 1870, and again in 1871, but Sumner persevered, despite failing health.
+In 1870, Senator Charles Sumner of Massachusetts introduced a new civil rights bill to give African Americans equal access to such public accommodations as churches, theaters, trains, ships, jury boxes, and public schools.
+The bill died in committee in 1870 and again in 1871, but Sumner persevered, despite failing health.
 Sumner died on March 11, 1874, and after years of delay, the Civil Rights bill was finally signed into law in March of 1875.
-However, the bill as passed was a mere shadow of Sumner’s vision.
+However, the bill was a mere shadow of Sumner’s vision.

 Federal protection of the rights of blacks was dealt a major defeat with the Compromise of 1877 when Southern Democrats conceded the closely contested 1876 presidential election to Republican Rutherford B. Hayes in exchange for the withdrawal of federal troops from the South.
 Blacks, however, continued to attend schools and churches, participate in politics, and exert their rights as citizens as much as possible in the face of growing white resistance and violence.

-Despite the legislation and constitutional amendments passed during the era of Reconstruction that extended federal protections to African Americans, many states adopted a variety of methods to disenfranchise black voters and instituted “Jim Crow” (segregation) laws mandating the separation of the races in practically every aspect of life.
-Debt peonage (involuntary servitude of laborers), sharecropping and tenant farming often reduced blacks to generational poverty.
+Despite the legislation and constitutional amendments passed during the era of Reconstruction that extended federal protections to African Americans, many states adopted various methods to disenfranchise black voters.
+They instituted “Jim Crow” (segregation) laws mandating the separation of the races in practically every aspect of life.
+Debt peonage (involuntary servitude of laborers), sharecropping, and tenant farming often reduced blacks to generational poverty.

 In the meantime, violence towards black people continued throughout the nation, despite legislation such as the Enforcement Acts.
 The issue of lynching became particularly explosive in the early 20th century.
-Senator Robert Wagner of New York and his allies repeatedly attempted to confront such violence through anti-lynching legislation, but opponents successfully blocked all such measures, often through the use of the filibuster.
+Senator Robert Wagner of New York and his allies repeatedly attempted to confront such violence through anti-lynching legislation.
+Still, opponents successfully blocked all such measures, often through the filibuster.

 Popular black leader Booker T. Washington advised African Americans to focus on education and economic self-improvement, strategies he deemed necessary to acquire on the road to civil rights in the face of racism.
 However, as segregation tightened and racial oppression escalated across the United States, some leaders of the African American community began to reject Washington’s conciliatory approach.
 W.E.B.
 Du Bois and other black leaders channeled their activism by founding the Niagara Movement in 1905.
 Later, they joined white reformers in 1909 to form the National Association for the Advancement of Colored People (NAACP), which used the federal courts to challenge disenfranchisement and residential segregation.
 Job opportunities were the primary focus of the National Urban League, which was established in 1910.

 During the Great Migration of 1910-1920, African Americans by the thousands poured into industrial cities in the North to find work and later to fill labor shortages created by World War I. Though they continued to face exclusion and discrimination in employment, as well as some segregation in schools and public accommodations, Northern black men faced fewer barriers to voting.
-As their numbers increased, their vote emerged as a crucial factor in elections.
-The war and migration bolstered a heightened self-confidence in African Americans that manifested in the Harlem Renaissance of the 1920s and the NAACP lobbied aggressively for a federal anti-lynching law.
+As their numbers increased, their vote became a crucial factor in elections.
+The war and migration bolstered a heightened self-confidence in African Americans that manifested in the Harlem Renaissance of the 1920s.
+The NAACP lobbied aggressively for a federal anti-lynching law.

 In 1933, President Franklin D. Roosevelt’s New Deal provided more federal support to African Americans than at any time since Reconstruction.
 Even so, New Deal legislation and policies continued to allow considerable discrimination.
-During the mid-1930s the NAACP launched a legal campaign against segregation, focusing on inequalities in public education.
+During the mid-1930s, the NAACP launched a legal campaign against segregation, focusing on inequalities in public education.
 By 1936, the majority of black voters had abandoned their historic allegiance to the Republican Party and joined with labor unions, farmers, progressives, and other ethnic minorities in assuring President Roosevelt’s landslide re-election.
-The election played a significant role in shifting the balance of power in the Democratic Party from its Southern block of white conservatives towards this new coalition.
+The election significantly shifted the balance of power in the Democratic Party from its Southern block of white conservatives towards this new coalition.